 The collection of HHW began in May of 1990.
 The Saturday recycling offered at the Columbus City Garage afforded disposal of used motor oil and automotive batteries.
-After construction of the Columbus-Bartholomew Recycling Center in the summer of 1992, the SWMA increased the disposal availability for these materials to include Tuesday's and Thursday's, as well as Saturday's.
+After construction of the Columbus-Bartholomew Recycling Center (C/B Recycling Center) in the summer of 1992, the SWMA increased the disposal availability for these materials to include Tuesday's and Thursday's, as well as Saturday's.
 The SWMA also began to evaluate single event HHW collection, commonly called Tox-A-Way days, versus a fixed facility collection program.
 The SWMA concluded that a fixed facility could offer a weekly service for the same cost as a one-day event.
 Starting in May 1994, a small purpose containment building was purchased and placed adjacent the C/B Recycling Center.
 A one-half day per week program, called Tox-A-Way Wednesdays, was initiated.
-This program continues to-date with only minor modifications.
-Residents no longer have to call ahead for drop off of HHW.
 Mercury-containing items were added to the menu of materials accepted in 1998.
 Development of the District website in 1999 allows residents to seek alternatives to HHW and has proven to be one of the most accessed pages of the Internet site.